 Conservation

-Small privately-run conservancies play a vital role in conservation in Africa.
-Areas like Imire build and retain vital natural gene pools and sustain remaining numbers of viable wildlife populations – protecting them in smaller, more secure, and easier to monitor areas.
-These gene pools can then ultimately be utilized to help repopulate areas most severely affected by poaching, where wildlife populations have been decimated.
+Secondly, small privately-run conservancies play a vital role in conservation in Africa.
+Areas like Imire build and retain vital natural gene pools and sustain viable wildlife populations – protecting them in smaller, more secure, and easier-to-monitor areas.
+These gene pools can then ultimately be utilised to help repopulate areas affected by poaching, where wildlife populations have been decimated.

 Imire strives to remain at the forefront of conservation in Zimbabwe taking part in ground-breaking breeding programmes, endangered species rewilding, wildlife research, innovative game capture and movement and advanced anti-poaching solutions.